 Radiofrequency neurotomy procedure

-The physician confirms that they have correctly targeted the nerve by passing a small amount of electrical current through the needle to the nerve.
+Your physician will confirm she or he has targeted the correct nerve by passing a small amount of electrical current through the needle to the nerve.
 As the current passes through the needle, it should recreate the usual pain in your back and cause a muscle to twitch.